redis/docs/content/operate/rs/release-notes/rs-6-4-2-releases/rs-6-4-2-tba.md

 ### Resolved issues

-- RS123237: CRDT syncer uses the max observed vector clock (OVC) of source replicas to prevent potential data mismatches during full sync after removing  and re-adding replicas.
+- RS123237: CRDT syncer prevents potential data mismatches or data loss due to missing keys when removing and re-adding a cluster in an Active-Active setup with at least three participating clusters after removing older clusters without re-adding them.

 ## Version changes